thomasdiluccio/blog/source/_posts/2025/03/the-echoes-of-a-lighter-digital-world.md

 This is the first post I write on my new blog.
 My old WordPress setup was always running, always there consuming so much resources, just in case.
 It was like feeding a machine that never slept, even though my needs were simple—a place to share words, stories, and a bit of myself.
 And I write once in a blue moon.

 Then, I stepped back and realized that each extra feature was another knot tied around my creativity.
 I traded the constant hum of a giant website for the calm of a static approach.
 Jigsaw, Laravel, Docker.
 Yes, they sound technical, but they feel lighter.
 They only run when I need them.

 My posts are stored in Markdown, and the blog is fully static.
 An integration links the repository and the hosted app.
 One GIT push, and the static site rebuilds itself like a gentle wave returning to shore.

+The resource allocation during build being differentiated from the one allocated for serving the app , each part of the app lifecycle can have what it needs, no more, no less.
+I'm not waisting any resources.

 Efforless.
 Simple.
 Minimalist.

 At first, I worried I was simply piling on more complexity.
 But the more I learn, the less waste I create.
 It's like a balancing act: more knowledge, fewer burdens.
 I'm still far from pure low-tech, yet there is a quiet beauty in this new path.